Xtr126/XtMapper/README.md

 - Multi-touch emulation
 - Emulate a touch pointer with mouse - Useful for games that only accept touch events and not mouse clicks.
+- Emulate a D-pad with W,A,S,D or arrow keys
 - Keyboard events to touch - And editing config with GUI

 More functionality will be added over time.